rbsexton/m6809/README.md

 The CPU consists of two interlocked state machines for memory load/store and instruction fetch.
 That was easier to understand than a single large state machine.

+The instruction execution logic is controlled by registered data.
+The Fetch/Branch code looks at the instructions as they traverse the data bus.

 The rest of the design is made up of combinatorial logic.

 The instruction set looks somewhat random in the big list.
 The patterns are